 Average Weather in Boston Massachusetts, United States

-In Boston, the temperature typically varies from 23°F to 82°F over the course of the year, and is rarely below 9°F or above 91°F.
+In Boston, the summers are warm, the winters are chilly and wet, and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 23°F to 82°F and is rarely below 9°F or above 91°F.

 The warm season lasts for 3.4 months, from June 5 to September 16, with an average daily high temperature above 73°F. The hottest day of the year is July 21, with an average high of 82°F and low of 67°F.

 The cold season lasts for 3.4 months, from December 3 to March 15, with an average daily high temperature below 45°F. The coldest day of the year is January 29, with an average low of 23°F and high of 36°F.